mendomakers/RobotInterfaceBoard/README.md

 * It is Arduino compatible for programming and Library support

-* It is an open source design of the DevKit-C module, using an open source MIPS core and open soruce tool-chain
+* It is an open source design of the DevKit-C module, using an open soruce tool-chain